khenry10/hello-keiths-world/README.md

 ### Technology

 I used Mapbox's GL JS API for the mapping components.
-The markers are using validated geoJSON and I used the flyto method with zooming and bearing for click-action effects.
+The markers are using validated geoJSON and I utilized the flyto method with zooming and bearing for click-action effects.
 The site is mostly javascript with some HTML/CSS and is hosted on github pages.

 ### Feature Backlog:
  * add logos
  * include road trip as a separate experience
- * change mapping style depending on the marker location to highlight interesting geographic features
+ * change mapping style depending on the marker location to highlight interesting geographic features (like the extinct volcano across from the farm in California)